tracehub/MyTraceHub/README.md

 ## MyMVC

-This is an ASP.NET MVC application.
+This is an ASP.NET MVC application that utilize NuGet package **Fonlow.TraceHub**.

 ### Initial Twists